Equality & Diversity

 Anti-Racism Action Plan

-Released: 25 June 2020
+Initially released: 25 June 2020

 Racism is unacceptable and must not be tolerated.
 We are deeply sorry, and as a School we acknowledge that we must tackle racism head on, both at a systemic level and in our everyday lives.